Kenneth McLeod: Municipal politics

 McLeod entered municipal politics in 1893 by running for alderman on the Edmonton Town Council.
 He was elected, finishing second of nine candidates in a race in which the top six were elected.
 He did not seek re-election in 1894, but returned to council in 1896, when he placed first of nine candidates for alderman.
 He was re-elected in 1897 (again placing first of nine candidates) and 1898, when he was one of three candidates elected to a two-year term as part of Edmonton's plans to stagger aldermanic terms.

 He did not seek re-election when this term expired in 1900, but returned to municipal politics as part of Edmonton's first city council by running in the 1904 election.
-He finished third of seventeen candidates in this election and was elected to a two-year term, but resigned in 1905.
+He finished third of seventeen candidates in this election (to fill eight seats).
+He was elected to a two-year term but resigned in 1905.
 He did not return to political life thereafter.

 In addition to his municipal activities, McLeod sat on the public school board from 1901 until 1905.